commonsharp/SurvivalProject-Server/README.md

 # TODO
 - [ ] Rename each SQL table according to the naming convention.
-- [x] Remove the QuestDeathHandler and use NewVersionQuestDeathHandler instead, for every quest related death.
-- [x] Change userSessions to an array of fixed size, instead of an ArrayList. - **Actually used an ArrayList with a different starting capacity.
-Much better.**
-- [x] Make the Database.isConnected function a bit more efficient by checking if the user exists in userSessions.
-It should be faster than calling the database.
-Then we can also remove the isConnected column in the database.
-- [x] Sort the userSessions by username, and when you search for a user, use binary search.
-Or - every user will have a field indicates its index in userSessions, that would be saved in the database.
-Then if we want to send a message to that user, we go to the database, search for his index in userSessions and send a message.
-Would it be faster though?
 - [ ] The sorting of userSessions is done in O(nlgn) instead of O(n).
-- [x] Lose/gain money when you buy/sell scrolls.
-- [x] Add experience/elements after a kill in big matches.
-- [x] Add experience/elements after a kill in other modes (not big matches/quests).
 - [ ] Lose code/cash/coins when you make a purchase.
-- [x] Make sure chests only give code and not experience.
 - [ ] Unpack b6oy's sp2.exe and get rid of the badboys.
-- [x] Add chat commands.
-- [x] Clean the big battle death code a bit.
-Only use one array for everyone's lives instead of 2 (one for slots and one for npc).
-- [x] Add sendFriendsMessage and sendGuildMessage when the time comes.
 - [ ] Change the tutorial item class to net.objects.Item.
 - [ ] Get a list of all the request messages.
 - [ ] Finish the guild mark handler.
 - [ ] Add timed events (such as a random element flying around).
-- [x] Downlad a list of all the users in the server once you log in.
-- [x] There are more fields in LeaveRoomHandler.
-Need to change...

 # List of bugs
 * When you finish a mission, the mission level on the left of the screen doesn't change.